guilhermedom/guilhermedom/README.md

 </div>

 &emsp;
-<h3 align="left">You've stumbled upon the profile of a data scientist who spends most of his time typing on a keyboard and staring at colorful graphs.
-When I'm not busy crunching numbers or trying to make sense of messy datasets, you can find me playing around with cool new algorithms and experimenting with cutting-edge tools.</h3>
+<h3 align="left">You've stumbled upon the profile of a data scientist who spends most of his time staring at colorful graphs.
+When I'm not crunching numbers or trying to make sense of messy datasets, you can find me playing with cool new algorithms and experimenting with cutting-edge tools.</h3>
 &emsp;

 -------------------